 A decision to close a practice

 We can, in effect, close a practice.
 We call this an "intervention".
-An intervention is a step taken to protect clients'interests and money, in the public interest.
-It is a protective measure, and does not necessarily mean we have made any findings against a regulated firm or individual.
+An intervention is a step taken to protect clients' interests and money, in the public interest.
+It is often an urgent protective measure, and does not necessarily mean we have made any findings against the regulated firm or individual, such as a solicitor or a registered European lawyer.

 The main things that we do during an intervention: